ManiOmranifar/Face-Guard/README.md

 ---

 ## License
-This project includes an MIT license (`LICENSE` file).
-You are free to reuse and modify the code.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---